slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 **Current Implementation:**
 - **WebSocket feed** - Primary transport for real-time event streaming
   - `/tower/events` - Continuous WebSocket stream of events as they occur
-  - `/tower/events/recent` - WebSocket connection that sends recent events then closes
   - Continuous JSON events
   - Perfect for OBS, web UIs, dashboards
   - Tower sends only; clients may send ping frames
   - Each message contains exactly one event as a complete JSON object
   - Messages are text-format JSON (not binary)
+  - **Note:** `/tower/events/recent` endpoint was removed per contract - events are not stored, so recent event catch-up is not available

 #### What This Enables for OBS Without Hard Dependencies